MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

     -   All services except the SQL Full-text Filter Daemon Launcher should be set to Automatic.

 7. On the **Database Engine Configuration** tab, accept the Windows authentication mode setting.
-In **Specify SQL Server administrators**, add the user account you'll use to connect to the remote instance when you install DPM.
+DPM admins need *SQL Server administrator* permissions.
+In **Specify SQL Server administrators**, add DPM Admins.
 You can add additional accounts if you need to.
 Complete the rest of the wizard with the default settings and click **Ready to Install** -> **Install**.

 8. If you're installing SQL Server on a remote computer do the following: